FLUX-SE/all_docs/en_US/studio_session_analyser/0_StudioSessionAnalyser.md

 # Studio Session Analyser

+## Welcome

-Thank you for purchasing the Studio Session Plugins (bundle) which includes the Studio Session Analyser
+Thank you for purchasing the Studio Session Plugins (bundle) which includes the **Studio Session Analyser**

-The **Studio Session Analyser** is a light version of our renowned  - [FLUX:: Real Time Analyzer System](en_US/analyser_doc/00_Pure_Analyzer_00_Pure_Analyzer.md)
+The Studio Session Analyser is a light version of our renowned  [FLUX:: Real Time Analyzer System](en_US/analyser_doc/00_Pure_Analyzer_00_Pure_Analyzer.md)

-The **Studio Session Analyser** is installed as a single application.
-It has the same basic functioning with the following limitations
+The Session Analyser is installed as a single application.
+It has the same basic functioning as with the standard FLUX:: Analyser with the following limitations;

 * Inputs & Outputs : Mono / Stereo